hazelcast/hazelcast-code-samples/enterprise/user-code-namespaces/README.md

 -----

-### 3. Dynamically configured namespace with a jar containing a single class.
+### 3. Dynamically configured namespace with a single class.

 Run Member: